EdgeNet-project/edgenet-legacy-2024/docs/tutorials/node_contribution.md

 ## Preliminaries

-To contribute a node, we assume that you already know how to set up a VM and ensure that certain of its port numbers are accessible from the internet.
+To contribute a node, we assume that you already know how to set up a VM with its own public IP address and ensure that certain of its port numbers are accessible from the internet.

 ### Set up a VM